syncfusion-content/blazor-docs/blazor/speeddial/display-modes.md

 ## Animation

 The Speed Dial items can be animated during the opening and closing of the popup action items.
 You can customize the animation's `Effect`, `Delay`, and `Duration` by setting [SpeedDialAnimationSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialAnimationSettings.html) tag directive.
-By default, Speed Dial animates with a `Fade` effect and supports all [SpeedDialAnimationEffect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialAnimationEffect.html) effects.
+By default, Speed Dial animates with a `Fade` effect and supports all the effects defines in [SpeedDialAnimationEffect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialAnimationEffect.html).

 Below example demonstrates the Speed Dial items with applied Zoom effect.